 6. Wix vs WordPress Ecommerce Comparison

 Selling things online is another important feature that most beginners look for.
 Let’s see how WordPress and Wix compare in eCommerce.

 Wix offers eCommerce with their paid plans.
 This means users with the free plan cannot run their eCommerce store on Wix without upgrading to a paid plan.
 With the WixStores, you can only accept payments using PayPal or Authorize.net.

-There are a few third party apps that you can use for selling things online, but those apps would cost you even more money with their monthly fees.
-Not to mention you have limited payment gateways and limited functionality.
+There are a few third-party apps that you can use for selling things online, but those apps would cost you even more money with their monthly fees.
+Not to mention you have limited payment gateways and functionality.

-Most eCommerce plugins for WordPress even have their own dedicated themes and have plenty of themes designed specifically to work with those plugins.
+Most eCommerce plugins for WordPress even have their own dedicated themes and add-on plugins.
+See our list of best WooCommerce themes for some excellent examples.

-If you want to build a proper store and be ready for growth, then WordPress offers much more flexibility, freedom and choices.
+If you want to build a proper online store and be ready for growth, then WordPress + WooCommerce offers much more flexibility, freedom, and choices when compared to Wix.

 We hope this article helped you compare Wix vs WordPress and learn their pros and cons.
-Let us know which platform you ended up choosing in the comments below.
+You may also want to see our actionable tips on driving traffic to your new WordPress site.